store2be/store2be.github.io/_posts/2019-01-30-year-of-the-dog.md

 2. **Data fetching in the frontend is now a lot less complex**, with queries mapping more or less 1-to-1 with views, and mutations to forms and buttons.
    We are not using any redux-based abstraction for CRUD anymore, and the overall amount of state management code has decreased.
 State is (or appears) also more localized to where it belongs in the component tree.
 We found this easier to reason about.
 3. The simplicity, but also the adherence to a well-adopted and documented standard for data fetching made **onboarding easier**.
-There are a lot of good GraphQL resources for frontend developers.
+There are a lot of good GraphQL resources for frontend developers ([the official guide](https://graphql.org/learn/), to mention just one).
 In our experience picking up the technology was easy for everyone.
 4. The tooling is amazing, it lets us **leverage Typescript's strengths by generating precise types for our API data**.
 We use apollo-client and apollo-codegen, they are well-documented, worked fine and the caching layer